williamouyang/okta.github.io/_source/_docs/api/resources/policy.md

 ### Policy Evaluation

-When policy needs to be retrieved for a particular user, for example when the user attempts to log in to Okta, or when the user initiates a self-service operation, then a policy evaluation takes place.
+When a policy needs to be retrieved for a particular user, for example when the user attempts to log in to Okta, or when the user initiates a self-service operation, then a policy evaluation takes place.
 During policy evaluation each policy of the appropriate type is considered in turn, in the order indicated by the policy priority.
 Each of the conditions associated with the policy is evaluated.
 If one or more of the conditions cannot be met, then the next policy in the list is considered.
 If the conditions can be met, then each of the rules associated with the policy is considered in turn, in the order specified by the rule priority.
 Each of the conditions associated with a given rule is evaluated.
 If all of the conditions associated with a rule are met, then the settings contained in the rule and in the associated policy are applied to the user.
 If none of the policy rules have conditions that can be met, then the next policy in the list is considered.

 Policies that have no rules are not considered during evaluation, and will never be applied.